bala-clustrex/aws-s3/README.md

 The CloudFront distribution has a **Lambda@Edge configured on the `viewer-request` event** (see image below).
 It means that every time a request is made, **it first goes through the Lambda** before reaching the Origin (the S3 bucket).

 The Lambda will then decide what to do based on the **authentication Cookie** that the user submitted (or not) in the request.
 It will either:
-* Redirect the user to Okta if there is no Cookie or if it is invalid/expired
+* Redirect the user to auth0 if there is no Cookie or if it is invalid/expired
-* Display a `401 Unauthorized` response if Okta returned an invalid Auth Code
+* Display a `401 Unauthorized` response if auth0 returned an invalid Auth Code
-* Redirect the user to `/index.html` if the login was successful (i.e. Okta returned a valid Auth Code)
+* Redirect the user to `/index.html` if the login was successful (i.e. auth0 returned a valid Auth Code)
 * Allow the request to continue to the Origin if the authentication Cookie is valid

 Note: the authentication cookie actually contains a **signed JWT**, that's how the Lambda knows it is legit.